carlin-ho/credit-fraud-prediction/README.md

 # credit-fraud-prediction
-Predicted fraudulent transactions using machine learning models by combining real-world and synthetic financial transaction datasets from IEEE-CIS, JP Morgan, and Capital One.
+Predictions for fraudulent transactions using machine learning models using a combination of real-world and synthetic financial transaction datasets from IEEE-CIS, JP Morgan, and Capital One.